rasendubi/blog/posts/2014-04-07-youcompleteme-ultimate-autocomplete-plugin-for-vim.md

 You should replace ~/.vim/.ycm_extra_conf.py with path to your default file.

 After that, you should place some content to your extra conf.
-(Use [my conf](https://github.com/rasendubi/dotfiles/blob/d534c5fb6bf39f0d9c8668b564ab68b6e3a3eb78/.vim/.ycm_extra _conf.py ".ycm_extra_conf.py") as a template if you don't want bother with this)
+(Use [my config](https://github.com/rasendubi/dotfiles/blob/master/.vim/.ycm_extra_conf.py) as a template if you don't want to bother with this)

 ### YouCompleteMe and UltiSnips